IndomieGorengSatu/Mie/README.md

-## A magician was driving down the street and then he turned into a driveway.
+## Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.